 There were slight moments where his advice on a topic was fairly shallow, and I started to wonder if he really had any scientific to support to say that the source of my anxiety or problems was because of a simple X, Y, and Z — but I’m more skeptical than most people typically are, so you should be good.

 The simplicity and minimalism of his courses and articles are a good or bad thing, depending on what you’re looking for.
 I liked it because I could complete them fairly easily and feel accomplished rather than only have time to complete a portion of it and feel like I didn’t get any value from it since I didn’t finish it.

 But if you’re looking for a super thorough, extensive course with 50 lessons and specific action steps that cover every tiny area of your issue, that’s not what you’ll get here — he focuses on the top problems you may have.

 E-Books, Premium Articles, and Other Bonuses

-You access to all his E-Books he used to sell, an archive of all premium articles he releases only to subscribers, and other bonuses like a “Ask Me Anything” session for subscribers and a short commentary on his two published books.
+You get access all his e-books he used to sell, an archive of all premium articles he releases only to subscribers, and other bonuses like a “Ask Me Anything” session for subscribers and a short commentary on his two published books.

 The E-Books were shorter than I expected.
 Many of the tips in there I was already familiar with since I’m well-versed in the popular scientific studies and stories around personal development.
 To a newbie, I think they’re a good read but on the shorter side (it may take 10 minutes or less to finish each).

-I think the best feature here are his premium articles.
+One of the best feature’s to his program is his premium articles.
 There are a few gems that can really help you improve your writing and effectiveness in relationships.
-But there are also a few that were a little underwhelming — they weren’t bad but they weren’t what you would consider better than free material.
-Having said that, that’s a high bar to beat since his free articles are so good to begin with.
+But there are also a few that were a little underwhelming — they weren’t bad, but they weren’t what you would consider better than free material.
+That’s a high bar to beat since his free articles are so good already.